Toramin10/DigiKeyJP/README.md

 Replace original header files "DigiKeyboard.h" and "scancode-ascii-table.h" with modified files on DigiKeyJP.

 ## License
+It totally depends on what Digistump said.

+##Copyright
-All Copyrights and any other licenses belog to Digistump or the groups specified by Digistump.
+All rights belog to Digistump or the groups specified by Digistump.